notional-finance/contracts-v2/WHITEPAPER.md

 Creating ifCash is as simple as initiating an ERC1155 asset transfer.
 A market maker can transfer 1000 fDai to a taker.
 The taker will receive 1000 fDai and the market maker will have 1000 fDai debited from their portfolio.
 If the balance becomes negative, the market maker simply needs to pass a free collateral check because they have become a net borrower.
 Because the positive and negative fCash balances offset, the system as a whole remains in balance.
 Any asset transfers between the maker and the taker must be done outside the system.

 Market makers can also instruct the ERC1155 contract to issue a transaction on the Notional contract to deposit collateral or trade.
 This allows market makers to lend idiosyncratic via OTC markets and borrow via Notional liquidity curves to fulfill the trade in a single transaction.
+Conversely, market makers will be able to borrow idiosyncratic via OTC and lend the cash they've borrowed via Notional's on chain markets in a single transaction.

 ### ifCash Settlement